 Principal Investigator: Dr. Glen Foster

-The CPLEAP is a state-of-the-art 850-sq.-ft. laboratory dedicated to the study of human cardiopulmonary physiology.
-The laboratory space includes both research and office space for graduate students.
-The lab houses equipment necessary for the precise measurement of pulmonary, cardiovascular, and autonomic nervous systems during physiological stresses and includes:
+The CPLEAP is a state-of-the-art 850-sq.-ft. laboratory dedicated to the study of human integrated cardiopulmonary physiology.
+The laboratory contains office space for graduate students and equipment necessary for the precise measurement of pulmonary, cardiovascular, and autonomic nervous systems during physiological stresses.

 - Whole-body plethysmograph—pulmonary function testing, pulmonary diffusion capacity, and lung volumes;

-- End-tidal gas control systems (AirForce) and arterial blood gas analysis system;
+- End-tidal gas control and arterial blood gas analysis systems;

 - Non-invasive and invasive blood pressure monitoring (beat-by-beat and 24-hour ambulatory monitoring);

 - Vascular (peripheral and trans cranial) and Cardiac Imaging (2D and 3D);